 When it comes time to water your Lithops plant, use lukewarm or room temperature filtered or distilled water for best results as tap or well water can contain salts that may affect your plant’s health negatively over time.
 Once you have watered your plant thoroughly until excess moisture begins to drain from the pot’s drainage holes, make sure not to leave any standing water in its saucer so that it does not become oversaturated with moisture.

-See also What is lantana flowers Plant
+See also What is Lemon Balm Plant

 Temperature Requirements for a Lithops Plant